nathaneltitane/dextop/README.md

 **Dextop only loads applications as needed: this helps keep a minimal footprint and your device running as smooth as possible!**

-Music, mail, games and web browsing activities should preferably be taken care of using native Android applications that are readily installed and configured on your device.
+Music, mail, web browsing and gaming activities should preferably be taken care of using native Android applications as they interface with the device's hardware and provide acceleration and other desirable features.

+For that purpose, setting up default applications via the use of 'dextop-additions' is highly recommended.

+'dextop-additions' handles activities:

+dextop-additions -a <activity>

+or takes care of mimetype handles:

+dextop-additions -n <handle>

+and thus transfers

 ### Interface: